l2lee/Automotive-Supply-Chain-Analysis/README.md

 ## 🧐 About <a name = "about"></a>

 This repository contains the final project for DSC202 - Data Management for Data Science.
 The objective of this project is to explore automotive components and supply chain analysis in MarkLines.
-In our project, we investigate the industry's structure and relationships by addressing three key questions:
+We investigate the industry's structure and relationships by addressing three key questions:
-### 1. Who are the key suppliers in the automotive industry (per product)?
+#### 1. Who are the key suppliers in the automotive industry (per product)?
-### 2. Which companies compete in the same component markets?
+#### 2. Which companies compete in the same component markets?
 How similar are automakers in their supply relationships
-### 3. Who are the dominant automakers, and how have their positions evolved over time?
+#### 3. Who are the dominant automakers, and how have their positions evolved over time?

 To answer these questions, we leverage PostgreSQL, Neo4j, and Python for data preprocessing, statistical analysis, and network visualization.
 Our analysis spans from 2015 to 2025, offering insights into supply chain trends and competitive dynamics.